MetaMask/rpc-cap/src/caveats/index.md

 With capnode, I really think we could do that.
 Rather than passing back these capability-describing objects, we could pass back capnode functions with a special `capabilityMetadata` property that includes all this stuff for advanced use.

 Most dapps will just care that they have a function they can call.
 Advanced dapps can get analyze the nuance of what they've been granted.

+# After a weekend of consideration

+The simplest path to MVP seems to forego delegation and its trials entirely: If we first focus on permitting restricted methods, those applications can then be responsible for delegating their own permissions.
+In the case of plugins, this already makes many things possible, since scripts can request permission to interact with each other.